Recruiting Policies & Guidelines

 1L Summer Employment

 All offers to first-year students for summer employment should remain open for at least 14 days following the date of the offer letter.
+Employers should grant an offer extension if requested by the student in writing, as long as the student has remained engaged and responsive with the employer.
 Offers to first-year students that obligate the student to return to that same employer for most or all of the second summer are discouraged.

 2L Summer Employment in the Private Sector

-For the Class of 2026, employers in the private sector should leave offers made to Duke Law students open for at least 14 days following the date of the offer letter, and if requested in writing from the student prior to the expiration of the offer, employers should grant an extension of at least seven days beyond the original offer deadline.
-We also encourage employers to grant additional extensions if requested by the student in writing, as long as the student has remained engaged and responsive with the employer.
-These Guidelines apply to offers to return for summer 2025, as well as to new offers for summer 2025.
-All employers, including employers practicing offer timing policies that do not follow the above Guidelines, should provide clear offer timing information to students early in the application process.
+All offers to the Class of 2028 for 2L summer private sector employments should remain open for at least 14 days following the date of the offer letter.
+Employers should grant offer extensions if requested by the student in writing, as long as the student has remained engaged and responsive with the employer.
+These Guidelines apply to offers to return for the summer 2027, as well as to new offers for summer 2027.
+All employers should provide clear offer timing information to students early in the application process.

 Post-Graduate Employment in the Private Sector